-During the financial year ended 31 December 2021, the Consolidated Entity has accrued interest of \$546,000 of interest in relation to the Convertible Note that the Company has with Log Creek Pty Ltd (an entity which is associated with a Director, Michael Fitzpatrick) and Startive Ventures Inc. (an entity which is associated with a Director, Simon Clausen).
-Also, the maturity date was agreed to change from July 2021 to March 2023
+During the financial year ended 31 December 2022, the Consolidated Entity has accrued interest of \$485,000 of interest in relation to the Convertible Note that the Company has with Log Creek Pty Ltd (an entity which is associated with a Director, Michael Fitzpatrick) and Startive Ventures Inc. (an entity which is associated with a Director, Simon Clausen).
+Also, the maturity date was agreed to change from July 2021 to March 2024.
+The lenders have agreed not to call the Convertible Note for a period of 12 months from the date of financial report.